 So you heard that Chicago is a wonderful city to travel to, but you are wondering how safe is downtown Chicago for tourists?

-This post will answer your most common safety questions, offer details on the safest neighborhoods to visit, and provide a list of the best tips to stay safe in Chicago while you visit.
+This guide will answer your most common safety questions, offer details on the safest neighborhoods to visit and provide a list of the best tips to stay safe in Chicago while you visit.

 - How Dangerous is Chicago?